Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Thimbleberry can also be a helpful plant to add to your herbal medicine practice.
 The large soft leaves are wonderful for stomach ailments and digestive issues.
 Harvest the leaves to make decoctions, teas, and tinctures.
 You can use the roots and shoots similarly.
 Preserve some of the roots, shoots, and leaves for later use in tea or other herbal preparations by dehydrating them.

-You can also try using Thimbleberry leaves, roots, and shoots in external preparations.
-Herbalists believe Thimbleberry may have soothing and healing effects on minor wounds, burns, acne, and other skin issues.
-Try incorporating Thimbleberry leaves into poultices, salves, or herbal soaks.
+Thimbleberry leaves, roots, and shoots can also be used in external preparations.
+Herbalists believe thimbleberry may have soothing and healing effects on minor wounds, burns, acne, and other skin issues.
+Try incorporating thimbleberry leaves into poultices, salves, or herbal soaks.

-Thimbleberry has a few non-culinary and medicinal applications too.
-Hikers and woodland wanderers sometimes find that the soft leaves make excellent emergency toilet paper.
-Fiber artists have also employed Thimbleberries to create a natural, dull blue dye.
+Thimbleberry has a few non-culinary applications too.
+Hikers and woodland wanderers sometimes find that the soft, large leaves make excellent emergency toilet paper, which is what gives the plant its informal name “the TP plant” in some Pacific Northwest circles.
+Fiber artists have also used thimbleberries to create a natural, dull blue dye.

 Thimbleberry Recipes